 Starting from Stock Option Scheme 2009, an obligation to own Company shares has been included in the granting of 35%−50% of the stock options to the President and CEO and EMG members.
 In order to be entitled to the granted stock options, President and CEO and EMG members must own the amount of Company shares that is determined by the Board of Directors.
 Information on stock options held by Sanoma’s President and CEO and other members of the EMG are presented in Note 33 of the Financial Statements.
 Daily updated information about their holdings is presented in the Insiders section.

 Remuneration of the President and the CEO and EMG members

 The remuneration of the President and CEO and other EMG members are decided on by Sanoma’s Board of Directors in accordance with the Human Resources Committee’s proposal.
-In addition to the total salary, the remuneration also comprises short-term incentives, stock options, performance shares (as of 2013) and pension benefits.
+In addition to the total salary, the remuneration also comprises short term incentives, stock options, performance shares (as of 2013), restricted shares (as of 2014) and pension benefits.

 President and CEO Harri-Pekka Kaukonen started in his position as of 1 January 2011.
-In 2012, he was paid a total salary of EUR 630,000.
-In addition he was paid EUR 138,950 based on the 2011 short-term incentive plan.
-Other members of the EMG received EUR 3.6 million including bonuses as per the short-term incentive plan.
+In 2013, he was paid a total salary of EUR 630,000.
+In addition he was paid EUR 77,245 based on the 2012 short term incentive plan.
+Other members of the EMG received EUR 5.0 million including bonuses as per the short-term incentive plan.

-In 2012, the criteria in the short-term incentive plan were based on achieving Group’s objectives of earnings per share, cash flow as well as objectives related to supporting higher performance culture and One Sanoma projects.
+In 2013, the criteria in the short-term incentive plan were based on achieving Group’s objectives of EBIT*, free cash flow*, digital and other new media sales as well as objectives related to supporting a high performance culture.